 1. Purpose and Objectives

-The purpose of this policy is to provide general guidelines for the identification, retention, storage, protection, and disposal of the District Management Association’s records consistent with legal and business requirements.
-Failure to comply with these record retention guidelines can cause negative consequences, including excess storage costs and inability to locate records that are needed.
-In addition, adherence to these guidelines will assist District Management Association in complying with legal requirements, attorney-client obligations, and in responding to subpoenas and document demands.
-All employees are responsible for ensuring that accurate and complete records are identified, retained, stored, protected, and destroyed in accordance with these guidelines.
+The purpose of this Record Retention Policy (“Policy”) is to provide general guidelines for the identification, retention, storage, protection, and disposal of [Organization Name] (“[Name]” or “Organization”) records consistent with legal and business requirements.
+Failure to comply with the guidelines contained in this Policy can result in negative consequences for the Organization, including excess storage costs and inability to locate records that are needed, as well as disciplinary action for employees who fail to comply, up to and including termination.
+In addition, adherence to this Policy will assist the Organization in complying with legal requirements and client obligations, and responding to subpoenas and document demands.
+All staff (including volunteers, employees, and directors) are responsible for ensuring that accurate and complete records are identified, retained, stored, protected, and destroyed in accordance with this Policy.
+Volunteers handling or creating any records covered by this Policy must be supervised by at least one employee; employees are held responsible for the failure of volunteers under their supervision to comply with this Policy, for which employees may face discipline up to and including termination of employment.
+Volunteers who fail to comply with this Policy are also subject to consequences and may be requested to cease volunteering with the Organization.

 2. Definitions

-As set forth in this policy, the following terms are intended to be interpreted consistent with the definitions below: